Numorian/yawast-ng/docs/usage.md

 - `max_spider_threads` - The maximum number of threads to use during the spidering process.
 This controls how many pages can be processed in parallel.
 If missing, yawast-ng will use the default value (10).
 - `include_debug_in_output` - By default yawast-ng will include the debug output in the JSON file.
 This can be set to `false` to disable this feature.
 If missing, yawast-ng will use the default value.
 This will substantially reduce the size of the output file, and is recommended for most users.
 - `allow_interactive` - By default, yawast-ng will prompt for user input when needed.
 This is needed for certain tests, though can be disabled when used in an automated environment.
 If missing, yawast-ng will use the default value.
 This is recommended to be enabled (`true`) for most users.
+- `no_json_compression` - If set to `true`, disables zip compression for the output file and writes a raw JSON file instead.
+By default, this is `false` and output is compressed as a zip file.

 ### Example Configuration File